jsenv/jsenv-server/readme.md

 </details>

-# Content type negotiation
+# Content negotiation

-You can use `negotiateContentType` to respond requests prefered content-type.
+You can use `negotiateContentType` to respond with request prefered content type.

 <details>
   <summary>Code using content type negotiation</summary>